 - (a) Where an offence is considered to be serious and sufficient evidence exists, Council will consider prosecuting an offender in a Court of Law.
-This includes, but is not restricted to, situations where a dog has: - i. caused significant damage or injury to any person or animal - ii. caused significant damage to property - iii. caused severe distress - iv. caused danger, distress, or nuisance to any person or the community - v. breach of the bylaw on a number of occasions. - (b) In all cases, the decision to prosecute is made by the desuitably delegated officer/slegated authority is given to Council's Regulatory Services Manager as to whether, in any specific case, it is appropriate to proceed with legal action. - (c) Infringement notices will generally be the first course of action taken in such cases, but Council reserves the right to commence a Court prosecution where the circumstances of the offence are sufficiently serious.
+This includes, but is not restricted to, situations where a dog has: - i. caused significant damage or injury to any person or animal - ii. caused significant damage to property - iii. caused severe distress - iv. caused danger, distress, or nuisance to any person or the community - v. breach of the bylaw on a number of occasions.

+- (b) In all cases, delegated authority is given to Council's Regulatory Services Manager as to whether, in any specific case, it is appropriate to proceed with legal action. - (c) Infringement notices will generally be the first course of action taken in such cases, but Council reserves the right to commence a Court prosecution where the circumstances of the offence are sufficiently serious.